stevecondylios/simple_forex/README.md

-# EasyMoney
+# SimpleForex

-The goal of the easy_money gem is to help you quickly:
+The goal of the simple_forex gem is to help you quickly:

 - Add a currencies table to your rails app
 - Schedule the retrieval of up to date foreign exchange data (hourly from a free API)